3 Best Smoked Oysters Recipes

 1. Smoked Oysters Rockefeller

 Believe it or not, a dehydrator is excellent for preparing oysters, but you'll need a smoker for this recipe.
 Anything with the work Rockefeller in its name promises a rich flavor that feels very expensive, and that's exactly the deal with this recipe.
 All you need to prepare this fantastic meal is a grill, some oysters and you'll turn a dull party into a desired dinner party that will blow your friends away.
+If you find this tasty, you will also love smoked mussels so read our other article to learn how to prepare them.

 - 4strips bacon